As of October 17, 2018, Manitobans aged 19 years and older can purchase cannabis from licensed retailers in Manitoba.

 Other prospective cannabis retailers are working toward getting stores ready to open.
 Obtaining a cannabis retail licence from the LGCA, which will allow them to legally sell cannabis in Manitoba, is one of the final steps to be ready to open.
 Stores have to have their physical set-up (e.g. security system, cannabis storage and display) and other government approvals (e.g. municipal occupancy permit) in place before the LGCA can issue a licence.

-The LGCA is mindful that October 17 is day one of legalization and expects to be licensing the first phase of retail stores over the course of several months.
 While the LGCA understands that there is a lot of interest and curiosity in Manitoba's retail stores, prospective retailers are private business operators who are working within their own plans and retail store schedules.

 While the LGCA cannot provide information on prospective stores, we will continue to update the list above as we issue licences.